merkelis-p/PSI1/README.md

 * Deadline Management:
     * Calendar view to see upcoming deadlines.
     * Notification system to alert users of approaching deadlines.
-    * The list of unfilled deadlines for the assignments
+    * The list of unfilled deadlines for the assignments.

 * Study Planning:
     * Allocate specific study times for each subject or assignment.